-- 1-The level presented represents the 90th percentile of the 5 sites tested.
+- 1-The level presented represents the 90^{th} percentile of the 5 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
-In this case, five samples were collected at your water system and the 90th percentile value was the average of the two highest values.
+The 90^{th} percentile is equal to or greater than 90% of the copper values detected at your water system.
+In this case, five samples were collected at your water system and the 90^{th} percentile value was the average of the two highest values.
 The action level for copper was not exceeded at any of the sites.
-2-The level presented represents the 90th percentile of the 5 samples collected.
-The action level for Lead was not exceeded at any of the sites tested. - \\ Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
+2 The level presented represents the 90^{th} percentile of the 5 samples collected.
+The action level for Lead was not exceeded at any of the sites tested. - Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
 Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets. - 3 Certain minerals are radioactive and may emit a form of radiation known as alpha radiation.
 Our Net Alpha reading is calculated by taking the lab results from Gross Alpha and subtracting off the Uranium value.
-Compliance is determined by calculating Running Annual Average. - 4 These values represent the highest Locational Running Annual Average for 2019 and show the range of all individual samples collected throughout the year. - 5 Three repeat coliform samples were collected in response to this positive sample, as required.
-All repeats indicated that coliform bacteria was absent; therefore, this positive sample was never confirmed.
+Compliance is determined by calculating Running Annual Average. - 4 These values represent the highest Locational Running Annual Average for 2021 and show the range of all individual samples collected throughout the year.